Searching as a Couple

 “Despite how much time we spend together at work, we find that it still carries over a little too much at work.
 As our two children grow up, we will have to leave more of those discussions back at the office.” says Carolina Carrillo Alvarez.

 Enrico Magnani and Patricia Riopel who shared equity equally, warned, “Don’t contradict each other in front of employees or investors.
 Instead, communicate regularly with each other, debate ferociously (be sure that you have the ability to not take it personally) and align yourselves in private.
 Then, present a united voice.”
-Debby and I found that employees and interns became very uncomfortable if your disagreements deteriorate into non-professional remarks and criticism.
+Debby and I found that employees became very uncomfortable if your disagreements deteriorate into non-professional remarks and criticism.
 Save the disputes for when you are at home, not in the office.

 During the search, Mike and Linda Katz found that for them, “Working from home just did not work well for us – we could not separate out work and home enough with a home office, so during the search we rented an office from a friend with internet, receptionist and desks.
 Also, there was a period of time that we did not allow for the right balance of time to our family – things fell through the cracks.
 We had to create ways to turn work off when we got home.
 It can be all consuming and not productive to be living with the person you work with most closely.
 Over time we learned to have “honest conversations” and had to say, ‘I’m not happy with this such and such aspect of our work/life/marriage and be able to talk it through together.”

 Ivona and Corbin Butcher found, “At some point, we decided we needed to have designated working hours and family hours.
 We just could not be ‘on’ all the time.
 Of course, if one of us needs to take care of some business-related item, we are free to do that individually – but for normal course business, would not burden the other outside of business hours.”
-On the other hand, Simone and Malcolm Collins experienced “We have no work/life separation, which means we were pretty much searching 24/7, and yet we don’t feel as though we were ever really working, because we got to spend quality time together doing something we loved.”
+On the other hand, Simone and Malcolm Collins experienced, “We have no work/life separation, which means we were pretty much searching 24/7, and yet we don’t feel as though we were ever really working, because we got to spend quality time together doing something we loved.”
 What is important is having alignment in what feels right to each of you.

 While searching as a couple may not be right for many, if it feels right to you, these examples are useful for testing your own assumptions.
 As Linda and Mike Katz pass along, “These last two decades has been rewarding in so many ways and it is very exciting and comforting to share the ups and the downs with a spouse as long as you know that the ride is unpredictable.”
+Debby and I echo these observations.

 Patricia Riopel advises, “Understand that even if you work together, this is not a family business where you only have to answer to each other.
 You still have investors to answer to and you must make sure that they see the value of having each of you on the team.
 And, if you want kids, you need a good plan and strategy for how you will attempt ‘do it all’ together”.